 - Conferences and webinars such as the biannual World Conference of Science Journalists and the Kavli Symposium on Science Journalism, as well as webinars on a wide range of topics such as infectious diseases and nuclear safety.

 “The mentoring project in science journalism in Southeast Asia allowed me to get published internationally.”

-Let us discuss how we can build together inspiring and novel collaborations that will strategically respond to the future communication needs in a rapidly changing world.
+- Let us discuss how together we can build inspiring and novel collaborations that will respond strategically to the future communication needs of a rapidly changing world.

 “The WFSJ’s training enhanced my news writing skills on science.”